 Meatless meals are traditional during Lent and soups make excellent meatless dishes.
-This collection features 40 meatless soup that are perfect for Lent.
+This collection features 40 meatless Lenten soup ideas.
 The soups range from simple favorites like tomato soup and lentil soup to traditional soups from around the world.

 Why Eat Soup during Lent?

 The idea of Lent is a time of penance and sacrifice when you embracing self discipline and simplicity.
 And soups are one of the simplest and easiest to make of all meals.